ArduPilot/ardupilot/libraries/AP_DDS/README.md

 # Build the code again with the `--enable-dds` flag as described above
 ```

+If the message is custom for ardupilot, first create the ROS message in `Tools/ros2/ardupilot_msgs/msg/GlobalPosition.msg`.
+Then, build ardupilot_msgs with colcon.
+Finally, copy the IDL folder from the install directory into the source tree.

 ### Rules for adding topics and services to `dds_xrce_profile.xml`